shawnhoon/llm-select-and-chat/docs.md

 - `LLMProvider`: Configuration for an LLM provider
 - `UserPreferences`: User preference options
 - `Attachment`: Structure for file/image attachments
+- `ThemeProps`: Theme structure for customizing the component's appearance

+For detailed theme customization, the `ThemeProps` interface provides a complete structure of all themeable properties including colors, spacing, typography, and more.
+See the [Theme Customization](#theme-customization) section for examples and usage.

 ## License